Home ยป All Recipes ยป Condiments ยป Rosemary Garlic Compound Butter

 Compound butter is a versatile condiment that can be used in many ways.
 You can serve it with roasted or grilled meats, seafood, steamed or baked vegetables, keto bread and low-carb pasta.

-rosemary compound butter slice on top of meat
+A slice of butter on top of meat.

 Slices from a roll of rosemary garlic butter on wooden board with a knife.